-I had been contemplating this break-up for quite a while.
-And, truth be told, I’d been cheating on Blogger with WordPress for over a year.
-I am not exactly new to web development, having built and maintained websites for nearly 2 decades.
+To be honest, I had been contemplating this breakup for quite a while.
+Truth be told, I’d been cheating on Blogger with WordPress for over a year.
+After all, I wasn’t exactly new to web development, having built and maintained websites for nearly 2 decades.
 I was continually thinking, “If only Blogger could ______,” just to find that it was a major hassle – if not impossible – for him, but a simple plugin installation for WordPress.
-I was just so done with Blogger’s stubborn resistance to new ideas.
-So, long story short, Blogger and I are splitsville.
-But don’t worry: my good, ol’ faithful Blogger blog is still “out there,” pining away for me, although he is now in hiding (there are reasons for this, which I’ll get into later).
+I was so done with Blogger’s stubborn resistance to new ideas.

-Now, don’t get me wrong; Blogger might be perfect for you.
-He is trustworthy, has many wonderful qualities, and might actually do everything you want him to do, and then some.
-If that’s the case, then great on you… read no further (nah, keep reading).
+(Now, don’t get me wrong; Blogger might be perfect for you.
+He is simple and trustworthy, has many wonderful qualities, and might actually do everything you want him to do, and then some.
+If that’s the case, then good on you… read no further.
+Nah, go ahead and keep reading.)

 Surviving Your Break-Up

-The first thing I did was Google “how to move blogger to WordPress.”
-(I Google everything.
-People think I’m smart, but I really just type fast.)
-Lots of helpful information popped up.
+The first thing I did was Google “how to move Blogger to WordPress” and lots of helpful information popped up.
 These are the steps I followed, along with some of my stupid mistakes, which I made so you don’t have to.
 And, rather than reinvent the wheel, I will just point you to a few of those helpful articles I found.

 - You need a hosting company.
 That’s the place where you will store your blog.
 Someone else’s server, to be exact.
 I had been with another, not-to-be-named hosting company for several years, and found their pricing structure to be crazy expensive, seeming to increase exponentially year after year.
 So you can bet that I was extra careful before picking a new company.
 I did a lot of research and bugged a lot of friends before finally settling on Bluehost.
 The price was right, especially for unlimited server space, and the customer support is excellent.
 I can say that because I bothered and pestered them more times than I can remember, and they never got mad at me.
 At least, not that I know of.